shih-hao-tseng/SLSpy/README.md

 which has been tested under Fedora 30 and Ubuntu 18.04.

+For Windows Subsystem for Linux, the user might need to install without `sudo` after the setup by

+`make install`

 <!--
 ## SLSpy Wiki
 A simple wiki page with basic explanation can be found at